victor-rays/checkport/README.md

 I've used [Sanic](https://sanic.dev/en/) webserver and the Python [Socket](https://docs.python.org/3/library/socket.html) low-level library to reduce the data usage for each request as much as possible.

-If you want to deploy one yourself as a Docker image you can build one using the Docker file, otherwise you need to install the dependencies in the `requirements.txt` file.
+If you want to deploy one yourself as a Docker image you can build one using the Dockerfile, otherwise you need to install the dependencies in the `requirements.txt` file.

 ```
 # USERNAME: Username at the Docker Hub image registry